 All courses taken for the major, including Preparation for the Major courses, must be completed with a grade of C (2.0) or better.
 A minimum of eighteen (18) units of upper-division credits must be earned at CSUSM.

-Students must take a sufficient number of elective units to bring the total number of units to a minimum of 120 units.
+Students must take a sufficient number of elective units to bring total to number of units to a minimum of 120 units.

 |COMM 390 or COMM 402||3|